Postage stamps and postal history of Saudi Arabia: Nejdi occupation of Hejaz

 By 1925 Nejd had conquered the Kingdom of Hejaz.
 A variety of stamps were issued during the occupation, including postage stamps, railway stamps, postage dues and revenue stamps.
 Many were overprinted, including Turkish stamps made valid for postage in the territory.

 The Kingdom of Hejaz and Nejd

 On 8 January 1926, the Sultan of Nejd, Abdul Aziz Ibn Saud, was crowned King of the Hejaz in the Grand Mosque of Mecca.
 On January 29, 1927, he also took the title King of Nejd, as opposed to the earlier Sultan.
 At the Treaty of Jeddah on May 20, 1927, Abdul Aziz's realm was recognized by the United Kingdom and was addressed as the Kingdom of Hejaz and Nejd.

 The first stamps of the new kingdom were issued in February 1926 and a number of other series were issued up until 1932.

 First stamps of Saudi Arabia

 The first stamps marked Saudi Arabia were issued on 1 January 1934.

 Regular issues have continued up to the present time, mostly on subjects relevant to life in Saudi Arabia and including a number of long-running definitive series.

+Modern era

+On May 20, 1980, the Saudi government issued a set of two commemorative anti-smoking postage stamps to coincide with that year's April 7 World Health Day theme entitled "Smoking or health?
+The choice is in your hands."
+To modernize its service, Saudi Post built three new postal centers in Dammam, Riyadh, and Jeddah as part of its 1981–1985 Five Year Development Plan; stamps commemorating the centers were released on July 14, 1982, and the centers themselves opened to the public the following year.
+With Saudi Arabia having hosted the 1989 FIFA World Youth Championship, the kingdom issued two commemorative football-themed stamps on February 16, 1989, one day before the tournament began.
+In June 2023, Saudi Post collaborated with the Ministry of Hajj and Umrah to issue a special stamp and postcard set commemorating that year's Hajj pilgrimage.